 An ulnar nerve brace can help by reducing pressure on the wrist and stimulating blood flow to reduce inflammation and promote healing.
 An ulnar brace can also provide some protective padding for the wrist, which is helpful for ulnar-sided wrist pain treatment and prevention.
 There are also ulnar nerve supports to prevent strain on the wrist at night.

 There are also a number of ergonomic aids that reduce problematic strain on the wrists, such as wrist braces, special computer mouses, wrist rests for keyboards or jar openers.

-Unfortunately, conservative modes of treatment are not always successful for treating ulnar nerve pain.
-In such cases surgery to transpose or decompress the nerve (or some combination of the two) may be necessary.
+Unfortunately, conservative modes of treatment are not always successful in treating ulnar nerve pain.
+In such cases, surgery to transpose or decompress the nerve (or some combination of the two) may be necessary.

 The primary risks of ulnar neuropathy surgery are an infection or bleeding, though there is a chance for the persistence of numbness or pain after ulnar nerve surgery if the procedure is ineffective.
 At BraceAbility, you can also find wrist and elbow braces for supporting these areas after surgery or following the removal of a cast.